AHHHHHtsushi/AHHHHHtsushi/README.md

 ...(´▽`ʃ♡ƪ)

-I MADE A STRAWPAGE !!
+I MADE A STRAWPAGE ❗❗❗❗❗❗❗ GUYS GUYS PLSSSS CHECK IT OUT IM BEGGING YOU